New York Times journalists, other workers on 24-hour strike

 AP Business Writer

-Negotiations took place Tuesday and some of Wednesday, but the sides remained far apart on issues including wage increases and remote-work policies.
+Negotiations took place Tuesday and some of Wednesday, but the sides remained far apart on issues including wages, remote work policies and the company’s employee evaluation system, which the union says is vulnerable to racial bias.

-On Wednesday evening the union said via Twitter that a deal had not been reached and the walkout was happening.
+On Wednesday evening, the union said via Twitter that a deal had not been reached and that the walkout would happen.
 “We were ready to work for as long as it took to reach a fair deal,” it said, “but management walked away from the table with five hours to go.”

 “We know what we’re worth,” the union added.

-But New York Times spokesperson Danielle Rhoades Ha said in a statement that they were still in negotiations when they were told that the strike was happening.
+But New York Times spokesperson Danielle Rhoades Ha said in a statement that the sides were still in negotiations when the company was told that the strike was happening.

 “It is disappointing that they are taking such an extreme action when we are not at an impasse,” she said.